-With the latest updates to the FTC’s Eyeglass Rule, eye care providers are adjusting their prescription management processes to stay compliant.
-In our article, “How Vision Practices Can Easily Adapt to the New FTC Eyeglass Rule,” we explored what these changes mean for practices, the challenges they present, and how automation can help ease the burden.
+With the latest updates to the Federal Trade Commission’s Eyeglass Rule, eye care providers are adjusting their prescription management processes to stay compliant.
+Our article, “How Vision Practices Can Easily Adapt to the New FTC Eyeglass Rule,” explores what these changes mean for practices, the challenges they present, and how automation can help ease the burden.

 But we know some questions still remain.
 That’s why we’ve created this FTC Eyeglass Rule (Ophthalmic Practice Rules) Q&A to help clear up any confusion and get you the answers you need!